lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example4/README.md

 The results are as expected/intended.

 ## Conclusion/Next Steps

-From this test, we conclude that mixing INI and YAML groups in the inventory does not work as expected.
+From this test, we conclude that using the INI method to matching role-based group setting to an existing YAML-based inventory works as expected.

-The [next example](../example5/README.md) will look to solve this.
+The [next example](../example5/README.md) will use a pure YAML-based method to do the same.